rstudio/rstudio-conf/2025/README.md

  📝 Abstract:

-For a model to provide value in production, it must be fit for purpose and deployable into the MLOps environment.
-We know that R provides a host of tools and packages for building good models; this talk will demonstrate one way we've had success assembling R and R-packaging features to provide a stable foundation for model deployment and governance after production.
-Those attending this talk will learn how, by centering model development on packages, writing tests as we go, creating intuitive S3 methods, and more, we can build modularized, testable code that separates operations from modeling, making our models easier to deploy, monitor, and update, whether the environment incorporates CI/CD, model registries, schedulers, or anything else.
+For a model to provide value in production, it must be fit for purpose, deployable, and maintainable over time.
+We know that R provides a host of tools and packages for building good models, but the language and ecosystem also provide tools to help us build these kinds of maintainable production systems.
+This talk will present techniques, adapted from software engineering, that provide a stable foundation for building models and writing all the accompanying code that's often needed to train, test, and update models over time.
+Those attending this talk will learn how, by centering model development on packages, writing tests, creating intuitive S3 methods, and more, we can build modularized, testable code that makes our models easier to monitor and update over time.

 📁 Materials